argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/AI_frameworks/pytorch_ddp.md

 ## Overview

-ALCF supports popular Deep Learning Python libraries (AI Frameworks) on Aurora, such as [PyTorch](https://docs.alcf.anl.gov/aurora/data-science/frameworks/pytorch/) and [TensorFlow](https://docs.alcf.anl.gov/aurora/data-science/frameworks/tensorflow/), which are included in the [`frameworks` module](https://docs.alcf.anl.gov/aurora/data-science/python/#AIML-Framework-Module).
+ALCF supports popular Deep Learning Python libraries (AI Frameworks) on Aurora, such as [PyTorch](https://docs.alcf.anl.gov/aurora/data-science/frameworks/pytorch/) and [TensorFlow](https://docs.alcf.anl.gov/aurora/data-science/frameworks/tensorflow/).
 In this session, we will focus on [PyTorch](https://pytorch.org/), a popular, open-source deep learning framework developed and released by Facebook.
+A PyTorch build compatible with Intel GPUs is included in the [`frameworks` module](https://docs.alcf.anl.gov/aurora/data-science/python/#AIML-Framework-Module).

 Assuming you have developed a PyTorch model on your laptop, we will see how to:

 - Train your PyTorch model on a *GPU* on Aurora